leobudima/elogii-blog/content/planning-delivery-slots-with-software.md

 But businesses need to **consider multiple factors before they prioritize orders**.

-For example, a same-day or nex-day order will have a priority delivery slot over a standard shipment.
+For example, a same-day or next-day order will have a priority delivery slot over a standard shipment.

 If a customer opts for a free delivery slot, you may want to push back that shipment as a lower priority.